haghard/sport-center/README.md

 Installation with docker
 -------------------------

+You should checkout on branch docker.
 All 4 docker image configuration can be found in `sportcenter/bootstrap/build.sbt`.
-You can build docker image by itself using `sbt bootstrap/*:docker` for uncomment image configuration
+You can build docker images by itself using `sbt bootstrap/*:docker` for each comment images

 ##### Cluster run with docker example #####